hsnrd73/undamned/README.md

 # undamned
-Code related to TTRPGs.
-See individual files for descriptions.
+notebooks/ - Some code related to a Mana Point System character_sheets/ - Custom character sheets